-Amy Robach, ABC News Anchor, Says She Had ‘Unbelievable’ Info About Jeffrey Epstein For Years In Leaked Clip
+ABC News Anchor Amy Robach Says She Had ‘Unbelievable’ Info About Jeffrey Epstein ‘For 3 Years’ In Leaked Clip

 — James O'Keefe (@JamesOKeefeIII) November 5, 2019

-Robach said that in the clip she was seen in what she described as a “private moment of frustration,” calling her interview with Virgina Roberts “important,” and claimed that the story did not have enough corroborating evidence to meet ABC News standards.
+Robach said that in the clip she was seen in what she described as a “private moment of frustration,” calling her interview with Virgina Roberts “important,” and she claimed the story did not have enough corroborating evidence to meet ABC News standards.
 In her comments about Prince Andrew and former President Clinton, Robach said those were not investigated claims by the network, but instead was just her repeating what she was told in the interview.

-Robach, who appears on Good Morning America and 20/20, said that in the years that followed the interview that no one at the network had asked her to stop investigating Epstein.
+Robach, who appears on Good Morning America and 20/20, said that in the years that followed the interview no one at the network had asked her to stop investigating Epstein.

-As The Inquisitr previously reported, the right-leaning Project Veritas has in the past has attempted to undermine media credibility.
+As The Inquisitr previously reported, the right-leaning Project Veritas has in the past attempted to undermine media credibility.
 Citing a Project Veritas report that claimed the CNN president has an anti-Trump bias, President Trump last month claimed the CNN president was going to resign over allegations he had a vendetta against the president.

 Delivered To Your INBOX